 Our daily average was around $185 USD for two people.
 We went with a budget-friendly campervan, but not the very cheapest one.
 We cooked most of our meals, but ate out every so often.
 We splurged on tours like bungee jumping and swimming with dolphins, and we stayed at a mix of free sites as well as Holiday Parks.

 Find out where you fall and multiply it by how many days you plan to be in New Zealand.
-We broke down all our travel expense and helpful money-saving tips in our New Zealand Travel Budget Article.
+We broke down all our travel expenses and helpful money-saving tips in our New Zealand travel budget article.
 You’ll also need to take into consideration flight prices as well as travel insurance.

 Related Reading: Our Top Tips for Finding Cheap Flights

 Budget tips for your New Zealand campervan trip

 New Zealand is an expensive country overall, but there are many ways you can travel cheaply.
 Especially if you’re in a campervan!
 We’ve written an entire article with money-saving tips for New Zealand, but here are a few that will come in especially handy: